What does the Bible say about planning ahead? Here are Bible verses on planning, some tools, how-to, and inspiration to get you started.

 - Begin making lists for what you need to do, buy, or make.
 Give yourself reasonable deadlines to get everything done without stressing out.

 - Give yourself a month’s time frame for a buffer.
 For example, if you started on December 26 and have an event on January 2nd, that doesn’t give you a whole lot of time to plan.
 Don’t ask me how I know this.

 I used to think it was way more complicated than this, but it’s really not.

 Some great planning tools:

-Currently, I use the Tools4Wisdom planner and find it to be worth the cost.
+A great planning tool is a getting your own planner.
+In the past I used the Tools4Wisdom planner (#ad) and found it to be worth the cost.

 If you were to look in my planner, you’d find lots of mini-post-it notes.
 They are so convenient.
 I love to categorize by color.

-Or if you’re on a budget, check out these printable, customizable, blank planners for free from plaaan.com.
+Or if you’re on a budget, check out these printable, customizable, blank planners for free from 101 Planners.

-I love these inspiring quotes from previous presidents:
+I love these inspiring planning quotes from previous leaders:

 In preparing for battle I have always found that plans are useless, but planning is indispensable. ― Dwight D. Eisenhower